Work(place) Evolution

 Phase 1 (Complete)

-During Phase 1 (March-December 2023), two cohorts – 11 Dean’s Office units – successfully piloted the use of shared workspaces and amenity spaces at two UBC Vancouver campus locations – IRC (3rd Floor) and DMCBH.
-This included an ‘early adopter’ pilot in Summer 2023 with a group of units followed by a broader pilot with the remaining units in Fall 2023.
-Each affected site had its own unique timeline, supported by activities tailored to the needs and circumstances of the units.
-More detail about Phase 1 can be found in the summary reports under the Resources section below.
+During Phase 1 (March-December 2023), 11 Dean’s Office units successfully piloted 125 shared workspaces and amenity spaces at two UBC Vancouver campus locations: the P.A.
+Woodward Instructional Resources Centre (IRC 3rd Floor) and the Djavad Mowafaghian Centre for Brain Health (DMCBH).
+This included an ‘early adopter’ pilot in Summer 2023 with a small group of units followed by a broader pilot with remaining units in Fall 2023.

-Phase 2 (Underway)
+Phase 2 (Complete)

 FAQs – General